zrmartin71/THM_Write-Ups/Network_Services2_Tasks6&7.md

 ## Introduction
 This is a write-up for the TryHackMe Network Services 2 room.
 I will walk through tasks 6 & 7.
 I will be using Kali VM for this write-up.
 Let's get started!

 In this room you learn about, then enumerate and exploit a variety of network services and misconfigurations.
-The tasks mentioned above will go through the enumerating and exploiting processes.
+The tasks mentioned above will go through the enumerating and exploiting SMTP.

 Link to the room: https://tryhackme.com/room/networkservices2